 Something struck me today as I was looking at my beautiful rhododendron bushes.
-Something really so simple and so very important but something I often forget and need to be reminded of.
+Something really so simple and so very important but something I often forget.
+A parenting lesson from the bees, if you will.

 ***Oh, if for some reason you’re really interested in learning more about bees, nectar, & pollen you can click HERE .**